oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - WDT archives can contain multiple applications, libraries, and other components.
   - WDT archives have a [well defined directory structure](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/archive.md), which always has `wlsdeploy` as the top directory.

-{{%expand "Let's take a moment to look at the web application source.
-Click here to see the JSP code in the archive." %}}
+{{%expand "If you are interested in the web application source, click here to see the JSP code." %}}

 ```
 <%-- Copyright (c) 2019, 2020, Oracle Corporation and/or its affiliates. --%>